 As I lead students into writing, my goal is to strengthen their natural ability to concentrate deeply on an image in thought and to listen for their writer's voice.
 I begin my workshops sharing several of my poems and photographs, exploring the concept of a moment and noting my creative process.
 Then we warm up our imaginations, creating similes and metaphors, discovering details that hold meaning, and writing a poem together as a class.
 As we write, we notice rhythms and patterns, listen to make a design with our language.
 Students then choose one of my photographs, an art image, or perhaps something to hold such as a seashell or old time toy to inspire their writing.
-They work across a large piece of art paper, creating a brainstorm, drafting and revising their poems.
+They work across a large piece of art paper, creating a brainstorm, drafting and rewriting their poems.

-Beyond what you see with your eyes, hear with your ears, is the spirit of the moment…Take your time.
+Beyond what you see which your eyes, hear with your ears, is the spirit of the moment…Take your time.
 Be in the presence of the moment, and the words will take care of themselves. llh